; PSY 1903

 let df = [

-{id: 1, name: "Alice", score: 88},
+{ id: 1, name: "Alice", score: 88 },

-{id: 2, name: "Bob", score: 92}
+{ id: 2, name: "Bob", score: 92 },

 ];

-8. Adding and Removing Columns or Rows
+7. Manipulating Data Frames: Adding and Removing Columns or Rows

-Add a new column using $:
+You can assign a new vector directly using $:

 df$passed <- df$score >= 90